biopragmatics/oquat/docs/unknowns/source/cco.md

 # cco

-## `` (1)
+## ``

+There are 1 usages of `` in `cco`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20).

 | curie   |   usages | nodes                                             |
 |---------|----------|---------------------------------------------------|
 | :       |        1 | [MI:1273](http://purl.obolibrary.org/obo/MI_1273) |

-## `EMBL` (1)
+## `EMBL`

+There are 1 usages of `EMBL` in `cco`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20EMBL)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20EMBL).

 | curie         |   usages | nodes                                                   |
 |---------------|----------|---------------------------------------------------------|
 | EMBL:AF304352 |        1 | [GO:0004453](http://purl.obolibrary.org/obo/GO_0004453) |

-## `GOC` (1)
+## `GOC`

+There are 1 usages of `GOC` in `cco`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOC).

 | curie              |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |--------------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | GOC:mengo_curators |       10 | [GO:1990296](http://purl.obolibrary.org/obo/GO_1990296), [GO:1990300](http://purl.obolibrary.org/obo/GO_1990300), [GO:1990301](http://purl.obolibrary.org/obo/GO_1990301), [GO:1990308](http://purl.obolibrary.org/obo/GO_1990308), [GO:1990309](http://purl.obolibrary.org/obo/GO_1990309), ... |

-## `IMG` (35)
+## `IMG`

+There are 35 usages of `IMG` in `cco`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20IMG)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20IMG).

 <details>
 <summary>Click to expand the `IMG` table</summary>